ibm-cloud-docs/sell/software-get-start.md

 If you want to enlist team members to help with the onboarding process, you need to assign them specific levels of {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) access.
 To streamline the process, you can organize your team members into a single entity by adding them to an access group.

-1. Click **Assign** in the "Assign access for your team" section on the Get started page.
+1. Click **Assign** in the Assign access section on the Get started page.
-2. Enter the name of the access group, and click **Assign**.
+1. Enter the name of the access group, and click **Create**.
 Members of this group are assigned the following roles by default:

     * Administrator on the catalog management service
     * Editor on the Partner Center - Sell service